blinkfox/hexo-theme-matery/README.md

   - Fixed other minor issues；
 - v1.3.1
   - Added `kbd` style;
-  - Fixed an issue with incorrect links in the word cloud when deploying subdirectories;
+  - Fixed an issue with incorrect links in the word cloud when deploying sub directories;
   - Removed vertical lines in TOC;
   - Fixed the problem that the `tooltip` in the home icon is not displayed;
   - Fixed the issue that switching banners every day does not take effect when generating static files;
   - Updated some configurations in `miniValine`;
 - v1.3.0
-  - new supporting subdirectory deployment（eg: `Gitee`）；
+  - new supporting sub directory deployment（e.g.: `Gitee`）；
   - new `MiniValine` comment system；
   - new `jsdelivr` supported；
   - Fixed many bugs；